btaskinen/TUNI-web-development-2-2024/Documentation.md

 - 2024-03-23 Created issues based on [Group Project description](https://moodle.tuni.fi/pluginfile.php/4170962/mod_label/intro/Group%20project.pdf?time=1709636527702).
 - 2024-03-24 Created draft of Project Documentation [Issue #22](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/22).
+- 2024-03-29 Created Server A from Swagger API [Issue #1](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/1)
+  - The make-me-a-sandwich Swagger API was updated to use string as id instead of iteger, because uuid library is used to create unique ids for sandwich order
+  - Minimal functionality for each /order - endpoint was create where array of orders is stored as a variable.

 ## Learned issues

+- 2024-03-29
+  Learned how to create server stub with Swagger tools.
+Naively I though this would create a fairly functional server and I was surprised when nothing worked in the beginning.
+Yet, once I got going, I appreciated how nice base for the server was created by the Swagger tools.